Buckinghamshire Council unitary and parish elections Thursday 1 May 2025

 Completing your spending and donations report (return)

 The spending limit is £960 plus 8p for each local government elector in the ward.
-The total number of electors will be available here from 3 March.

-After the election you must submit a return of election spending and donations received:
+After the election you must submit a 'return' of election spending and donations received.

 Actual expenses are not reimbursed.